Heck yes! You CAN Sanitize With Sunshine.

 What stops the proliferation of actual dangerous microbes?

 Actual, not symbolic, sunlight.

 Modern studies on disinfecting with sunlight

 Sunlight is made up of light at different wavelengths.
-The part of sunlight that disinfects is the ultraviolet light.
+The part of sunlight that disinfects is the light in the ultraviolet spectrum.
 If your windows have an ultraviolet blocking film, also known as UV blocking, sunlight will do very little when it comes to disinfecting.